leyuwei/Stupid_Parallel_Simulation/README.md

 ```
   for i in range(8):
     for j in range(5):
-      some long process to simulate something...
+      a long process to simulate something...
 ```
 The above code will take up 40 loops to finish, which is so fxxking annoying, isn't it?